What the 15 biggest US school districts are planning for reopening - NewsChannel 3-12

 What the 15 biggest US school districts are planning for reopening

 Just one, Hawaii Public Schools, has opted for a hybrid.
-Two others, New York City and Hillsborough County, Florida, have not yet received approval for their plans.
+New York City schools have not yet received approval for their plans.

-Here’s how the other large school districts are planning to reopen while grappling with the Covid-19 pandemic.
+Here’s how large school districts are planning to reopen while grappling with the Covid-19 pandemic.

 New York City school officials have sent plans to the state for each of the city’s 1,800 schools, and those still need approval, Mayor Bill de Blasio said August 4 on CNN.